leeyinshen0818/ePortfolio/documents/year-1/semester-2/README.md

 ## Semester Learning

-The coursework covered intermediate C++ development, assembly language, computer organisation, user-centred interface design, and structured system analysis.
-Projects required both implementation and formal documentation.
+The coursework expanded my C++ knowledge through a larger Programming Technique II project and introduced assembly language and computer organisation.
+These subjects helped me understand how high-level programs relate to processor operations, memory, and lower-level instructions.

+Human Computer Interaction and System Analysis and Design introduced a different side of system development.
+I learned to examine user needs, usability, requirements, processes, and interface design before implementation.
+The assignments and projects required source code, prototypes, diagrams, reports, and presentations, giving me experience in connecting technical development with formal documentation.

 ## Reflection

-I learned that a successful system depends on more than working code.
-Hardware constraints, user needs, requirements, interface design, and clear documentation all affect the quality of a solution.
+This semester showed me that a successful system depends on more than working code.
+Hardware constraints, user requirements, interface design, and clear documentation all affect whether a solution is practical and understandable.
+Assembly-language work was particularly challenging because it required careful attention to low-level operations and debugging.

+At the same time, the design-related subjects helped me become more aware of the people who use a system.
+I learned to consider usability and requirements earlier instead of treating them as final additions.
+Overall, the semester strengthened my programming ability and gave me a more complete view of the system-development process.

 [← Back to Year 1](../README.md)